 Naturally reproducing populations of alligator gar are found in Texoma Lake, the Red River, and its tributaries.

-Alligator gar have a long, cylindrical shaped body and diamond-shaped scales.
-They are a dark olive green in color, with a white underside, and dark spots on their dorsal, caudal, and anal fins.
-Alligator gar earned its name because of its crocodilian shaped head and numerous large teeth.
+Alligator gar have a long, cylindrical-shaped body and diamond-shaped scales.
+They are dark olive green in color, with a white underside, and dark spots on their dorsal, caudal, and anal fins.
+Alligator gar earned its name because of its crocodilian-shaped head and numerous large teeth.
 This is the largest of the gar species, with the state record weighing 254lbs and 12oz (June 2017) and over 7 feet long.

 Alligator gar prefer slow-moving water of rivers, bayous, and oxbows, but they seem to need flooded areas in order to spawn.

 Food sources: Alligator gar prey mostly on fish, but they are opportunistic hunters and have been reported to feed on everything from birds and turtles to carrion.